Beverly Hills Supper Club fire: Fire

 As smoke began to escape the Zebra Room and drift down the hall toward other banquet rooms, patrons and employees nearest to the Zebra Room smelled it.
 The employees began to urge room occupants to leave the building.
-However, as the sprawling complex lacked an audible fire alarm, those in more isolated rooms had no way to know that there was a fire in the building until an employee walked the length of the building alerting them.
-Fire investigators later estimated that the fire, once it spread through the northern doors of the Zebra Room, took only two to five minutes to enter the Cabaret Room; as a result, news of the fire and the first of the smoke and flame reached the Cabaret Room, the farthest point from the Zebra Room, nearly simultaneously.
+As the complex lacked an audible fire alarm, those in more isolated rooms were unaware of the fire until an employee walked the length of the building and alerted them.
+Fire investigators later estimated that, once it spread through the northern doors of the Zebra Room, it took two to five minutes for the fire to spread to the Cabaret Room; as a result, news of the fire and the first of the smoke and flame reached the Cabaret Room, the farthest point from the Zebra Room, nearly simultaneously.
 By the time busboy Walter Bailey arrived in the Cabaret Room and interrupted the show to order an evacuation at 9:06 p.m., there was very little time left for the audience of around 1,000 people to leave via the room's small number of exits.
 As it spread laterally, the fire also began to spread upwards, engulfing the spiral staircase that would have provided the best exit for those on the second floor of the building.

 Around 9:10 p.m., power failed in the building, extinguishing the lights.
-Panic ensued, and even those who had been calmly moving toward exits in the Cabaret Room began to push and shove each other.
-The situation was made even more desperate because of the three exits in the room, two were soon blocked by the fire, leaving the crowd to funnel through a single exit.
-Employees outside the exits attempted to pull guests to safety, but the crush of bodies as those behind pushed upon those in front became so solid that no amount of strength could free most of them.
+Panic ensued, and those who had been calmly moving toward exits in the Cabaret Room began to push and shove each other.
+The fire blocked two of the room's three exits, leaving a single exit for the crowd to funnel through.
+Employees outside the exits attempted to pull guests to safety, but the crush of bodies created as those behind pushed upon those in front became so solid that no amount of strength could free most of them.
 Many of those who escaped the crush blocking the northeast fire exit became lost trying to find other exits.
 The building's confusing design often led to a set of doors opening into a bar area that funneled frantic guests into a dead end.

-Firefighters, alerted that the majority of the building's occupants were in the Cabaret Room, focused their efforts there, but even the combined efforts of every fire department in the county were simply too little, too late.
-Temperatures in the Cabaret Room soared into the thousands of degrees and even firefighters, weary and dehydrated, were soon unable to safely attempt any further rescues.
+Alerted that the majority of the building's occupants were in the Cabaret Room, firefighters focused their efforts there, to little avail.
+Temperatures in the Cabaret Room rose into the thousands of degrees, leaving firefighters weary and dehydrated and unable to safely attempt any further rescues.

-At 11:30 p.m. fire command, suspecting that the building's roof would soon collapse, ordered all firefighters to evacuate the building.
-At approximately midnight, the roof did indeed implode onto what remained of the building.
-The magnitude of the blaze was such that firefighters did not have the flames under control until around two o'clock that morning; parts of the building continued to burn until May 30, two days after the fire began.
+At 11:30 p.m., fire command, suspecting that the building's roof would soon collapse, ordered all firefighters to evacuate the building.
+The roof collapsed onto what remained of the building approximately 30 minutes later.
+Firefighters were able to get the fire under control at around 2 a.m., but it took them until Monday, May 30, to extinguish the fire entirely.